SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/optimize.md

 # Optimizing routes

-To minimize transit time and costs, it may be beneficial to reorder route checkpoints so total travel time between them is minimal.
-Our platform provides a way to perform such optimization.
-You don't even need to create route and checkpoints, you just provide data required to optimize and algorithm returns order in which points should be visited.
+To reduce transit time and costs, it may be helpful to rearrange route checkpoints so that the total travel time between them is minimized.
+Our platform offers a way to perform this optimization.
+You don't even need to create a route and checkpoints; you simply provide the necessary data for optimization, and the algorithm returns the order in which the points should be visited.

 ***